 #11: Festival of Lights at VanDusen Botanical Gardens

 In winter, VanDusen Gardens turns into a winter wonderland with lights galore!
 Kids will have fun searching for gnomes and reindeer in the garden.
 There’s also tons of photo opportunities.
-We went last year during Christmas week and the girls had so much fun following the paths and seeing all the lights.
+We went during Christmas week one year and the girls had so much fun following the paths and seeing all the lights.
 Find more details and get your tickets online here.

 Cost: Admission for a family of four will cost about $60 if you buy tickets online.
 Admission is more during Christmas week and more at the gate.
 Children under 3 get in free.